jentery/engl425/index.md

 During our meeting, we'll talk about:

 1. Material from previous steps that we've failed to address due to the pressures of time and online learning.
-2. The important roles that lettering and colour play in interpreting comics as fiction, with examples drawn from works such as *Asterios Polyp* and *Saga*.
+2. The important roles that lettering and colour play in interpreting comics as fiction, with examples drawn from works such as *Asterios Polyp*, *The Wicked + the Divine*, and *Saga*.
 3. What lettering and colour have to do with studies of American culture.

 Our exercise for this step (conducted during our meeting on the 15th): Change the lettering of a panel to purposefully alter how it would be interpreted.
 Try a style or approach that's believable, rather than one that's unlikely or absurd.
 How is text also an image?
 (Inspired by Will Eisner and Hassan Otsmane-Elhaou.)